-1. Prove that a functor which is an isomorphism in Cat is an equivalence.

-2. Let Pfn denote the category of sets and partial functions defined in 2.1.13.
+- 1. Prove that a functor which is an isomorphism in Cat is an equivalence. - $2^{\frac{1}{2}}$ Let Pfn denote the category of sets and partial functions defined in 2.1.13.
 Let Pts denote the category whose objects are sets with a distinguished element (called pointed sets) and whose arrows are functions which preserve the distinguished element.
-In other words, if S is a set with distinguished element s and T is a set with distinguished element t, then an arrow of Pts is a function $f: S \to T$ for which f(s) = t.
-Show that Pfn and Pts are equivalent categories.
-(Hint: The functor from Pfn adds a new element to each set and completes each partial function to a total function by assigning the new element to each element where it was formerly undefined.
-The functor in the other direction takes a pointed set to the set without the point and if a function has the distinguished point as a value for some input, it becomes undefined at that input.)

-3. Show that the category of preordered sets and increasing maps is equivalent to the full category of those small categories with the property that $\operatorname{Hom}(A, B)$ never has more than one element.

-4.^I (For the reader conversant with vector spaces and linear mappings.)
+In other words, if S is a set with distinguished element s and s is a set with distinguished element s, then an arrow of Pts is a function s is a function s in s in s and s in s - 3.
+Show that the category of preordered sets and increasing maps is equivalent to the full category of those small categories with the property that Hom(A, B) never has more than one element. - 4.
+(For the reader conversant with vector spaces and linear mappings.)
 Let \mathscr{L} denote the category of finite dimensional vector spaces and linear maps.
 Let \mathscr{M} be the category whose objects are the natural numbers, and for which an arrow $M: m \to n$ is an $n \times m$ matrix.
-When n = 0 or m = 0 or both, there is just one arrow called 0.
+When n=0 or m=0 or both, there is just one arrow called 0.
 Composition is matrix multiplication.
 Any composite involving 0 gives the 0 arrow.
-Show that \mathscr{L} and \mathscr{M} are equivalent categories.

-5. a.
-Prove that the functor $C : \mathbf{Mon} \to \mathbf{Ooc}$ constructed in 3.4.1 is an equivalence of categories.
+Show that \mathscr{L} and \mathscr{M} are equivalent categories. - 5. a.
+Prove that the functor $C: \mathbf{Mon} \to \mathbf{Ooc}$ constructed in 3.4.1 is an equivalence of categories. - b.

-b.
 Prove directly, without using Theorem 3.4.4, that it is full and faithful.